xiahualiu/docker-zola/blog/content/sort-revisited.md

 ### Insertion Sort

-It works really well when the sorted values are close to being fully sorted.
+Insertion sort works well when the input is already nearly sorted and is stable.

-It is very similiar to the bubble sort, except for every traversal, we bubble values from back to front.
+It is very similar to bubble sort, except each traversal bubbles values from back to front.

 ```cpp
 void insert_sort(vector<int>& vec) {